History of the SkyTrain: Canada Line

 The Canada Line was built as a public–private partnership, with the winning bidder, led by SNC-Lavalin (now known as ProTransBC), contributing funds toward its construction and operating it for 35 years.
 TransLink guaranteed ProTransBC a minimum ridership.
 The Canada Line opened on August 17, 2009, 15 weeks ahead of schedule and on budget.
 Ridership rose three years ahead of forecasts, hitting 100,000 passengers per weekday in May 2010 and 110,000 passengers per weekday in February 2011.
 The Canada Line is operationally independent from the Expo and Millennium Lines and uses rolling stock that is incompatible with the other lines, but it is still considered to be part of the SkyTrain network.

 Evergreen Extension

 The Evergreen Extension (previously known as the Evergreen Line and, prior to that, part of the Millennium Line Phase II project) is a 10.9 km extension of the Millennium Line.
 It extended the SkyTrain network from Lougheed Town Centre in Burnaby to Lafarge Lake–Douglas in Coquitlam, with the addition of six new stations and major upgrades to two existing stations (Commercial–Broadway station and Lougheed Town Centre).
 It opened on December 2, 2016.

 Broadway Extension

 The Broadway Extension will extend the Millennium Line west from VCC–Clark station to a new terminus, Arbutus station.
 The $2.83-billion extension will be 5.7 km long, mainly underground, and feature five new stations.
 Major construction began in May 2021.
 It is expected to open in 2026.

+Surrey–Langley extension

+The $6-billion, 16 km Surrey–Langley extension was proposed in December 2018.
+It will extend the Expo Line east from King George Station to Langley City Centre station.
+Major construction started in November 2024; the extension includes 8 new stations.
+It is expected to open in the fourth quarter of 2029.